TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Numerical results

 Moreover, we aggregate $I^{C} = \sum_{i=1}^5 I^{C1}_i + I^{C2}_i$ and penalize $I^C$ exceeding $10000$.
 Finally, we penalize the strength of the lockdown measures, i.e. the norm of the control $u(\tau) = (u^{work}(\tau), u^{school}(\tau), u^{other}(\tau))$, as well as constraining $u^{work} \in [0, 0.69]$, $u^{school} \in [0, 0.9]$ and $u^{other} \in [0, 0.59]$.
 This gives us a deterministic cost

-where $T=90$ is the simulation interval, and $\epsilon$ is the regularization parameter.
+where $T=90$ is the simulation interval, and $\zeta$ is the regularization parameter.

 However, optimization of \eqref{eq:cost-det} may be misleading, since the model parameters are not known in advance, and can only be estimated.
-In particular, \cite{DGKP-SEIR-2021} employed an Approximate Bayesian Computation (ABC), which used existing observations of daily deaths and hospitalizations in the UK to form the likelihood.
+In particular, \cite{DGKP-SEIR-2021} employed an Approximate Bayesian Computation (ABC), which used existing observations of daily deaths and hospitalizations in the UK to form the likelihood, and consequently the posterior probability density function.
 This renders model parameters into random variables, which are distributed according to the posterior density.
-In turn, this motives a modification of \eqref{eq:cost-det} into a risk-averse cost function, for example, using CVaR with $\beta=0.5$.
+In turn, this motivates a modification of \eqref{eq:cost-det} into a risk-averse cost function, for example, using CVaR with $\beta=0.5$.
 More precisely, we aim to minimize

 Ideally, the expectations in CVaR need to be computed with respect to the posterior density from ABC.
 However, the latter is a complicated multivariate function, which lacks an independent variable parametrization necessary to set up the discretization and TT approximation.
 (A possible solution to this using optimal transport \cite{CD-DIRT-2021} can be a matter of future research.)
 As a proof of concept, we simplify the distribution to independent uniform, reflecting means and variances estimated by ABC.
 Thus, we assume